Upcycle small pieces of leather for these earrings. Here is a quick leather earrings project for you to complete in just an hour.

 9. Attach earring hoop to the middle chain link

 I have been wearing these earrings often since I finished them.
 They simple, but pretty with the pop of gold on the tips.
 I like the black version more than the tan because the gold stands out more.
 I think I will be experimenting with shapes and colors a little more in the future.
+If you would like to make a bit of extra money you can sell gold coins to get all the necessary jewelry materials.

 **PS.
 In the real world I am employed by Gerber, a Fiskars company, but this is not sponsored by them in any way.
 And my affiliation does not effect my product choice or opinions, this rotary cutter is pretty awesome.